matthew-e-brown/assignmatts/src/templates.typ

     pdf-author: none,
     /// Set to `true` to put the title on its own page.
     title-page: false,
-    /// Other content to include underneath the title on the title page.
-If `title-page` is `false`,
+    /// Extra content to include underneath the title before the rest of the content.
+If
-    /// it is placed directly after the title with a bit of extra space before the rest of the
+    /// `title-page` is `false`, it is placed directly after the title with a bit of extra space
-    /// document starts.
+    /// beneath it.
+If `title-page` is true, it is placed on the title page.
-    title-page-other: none,
+    preamble: none,
     /// What page size to use.
     page-size: "us-letter",
     /// How large to make the page margins.